Reconstructing Rational Functions on Finite Abelian Groups with Higher Autocorrelations: Introduction

 \section{Introduction}

-In this paper, we consider the problem of uniquely determining rational-valued data on a finite, $r$-dimensional grid $G$ from its higher autocorrelations.
-Mathematically, we represent points in our grid as $r$-tuples of integers
+In this paper, we consider the problem of uniquely determining rational-valued functions on a finite Abelian group $G$ with rank $r$ (ie. rational data in an $r$-dimensional periodic grid) from its higher autocorrelations.
+Mathematically, we represent elements of $G$ as $r$-tuples of integers

-and data on the grid as a function $f(x)$ of these $r$-tuples.
-Autocorrelations of a data set are correlations between the set of data and a shift of the data, ie. between $f(x)$ and $f(x+y)$, where our shift is done periodically over the boundaries of $G$.
+and data on $G$ as a function $f(x)$ of these $r$-tuples.
+Autocorrelations of a data set are correlations between the set of data and a shift of the data, ie. between $f(x)$ and $f(x+y)$.
 More generally, the \textbf{higher-order autocorrelations} are defined to be

 for $n\geq 1$ and $x_1,\dots, x_{n-1}\in G$.
-Here, addition of points in the grid is done with periodic boundary conditions endowing $G$ with the structure of a finite Abelian group.
-Equvalently, these can be viewed as autocorrelations of periodic functions on $\mathbb R^r$ with finite Fourier series expansions.
+Equivalently, functions on $G$ can be viewed as autocorrelations of periodic functions on $\mathbb R^r$ with finite Fourier series expansions.
 Autocorrelations cannot distinguish between a function and its translations, so the precise problem we consider is what order of autocorrelation data is required to determine a function up to a translation (ie. a global phase).
+This fits into a wider class of problems on finding degree bounds for separating invariants for finite Abelian groups.
+In particular, it is equivalent to obtaining the separating degree $d$ of the regular representation of a finite Abelian group $G$.
+Similar calculations are explored in \cite{kemper,kohls,domokos1,domokos2}.

 Higher-order autocorrelations are useful in computer vision applications, such as gate recognition, object tracking, or video surveillance \cite{otsu,hidaka}.
 They also have applications in tomography \cite{zhang}, spectroscopy \cite{shang}, and pattern recognition \cite{mclaughlin}.
 In particular, machine learning algorithms training on higher correlation data can be taught to recognize key features, such as the number of holes.
 Vision chips using higher-order local autocorrelations (HLAC), ie. values of $M_{n}(f;x_1,\dots, x_{n-1})$ with $n\leq 3$ and with a $3\times 3$ mask pattern (ie. $|x_j|\leq 1$) have been built \cite{yamamoto}.
 Autocorrelations of order up to $8$ and with larger mask patterns have also been studied \cite{toyoda}.
-From this perspective, to what order autocorrelations must be computed to uniquely determine an image becomes an interesting question.
+This raises the question of what order autocorrelations must be computed to uniquely determine an image.

 Historically, higher-order autocorrelations also appear in X-ray crystallography, where they are referred to as higher-order moments.
 The central problem of X-ray crystallography is to determine a crystal lattice structure directly from observations of X-ray diffraction data.
 In a basic experiment, one fires a monochromatic $X$-ray beam at a material sample from several different angles and observes the resulting diffraction patterns.
 Using these observations, one obtains estimates of the intensities, ie. the squared norms $|F_{j,k,\ell}|^2$ of the coefficients of the electron density's Fourier expansion